semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem get

-As the `sem get` command returns the list of available items that belong to the specified resource type, you will need to specify the resource type that interests you.
+As the `sem get` command works with resources, you will need to specify a resource type when issuing a `sem get` command all the time.

-So, in order to get a list of the available projects for the current user under the active organization, you should execute one of the following two equivalent commands:
+So, in order to get the list of the available projects for the current user under the active organization, you should execute the following command:

     sem get project

-Similarly, the next command returns the list of available secrets for the current user under the active organization:
+Similarly, the next command returns the list of the names of the available secrets for the current user under the active organization:

 	sem get secret